escapin/sElect/README.md

 * wget (used only in the makefiles for getting the proper libraries).
 * python (used in the root makefile for configuring the mix servers).

+The system has been developed and deployed on Ubuntu Server 14.04.2 LTS.

 ## The Design

 To achieve its security goals (verifiability and privacy),